Privilege Escalation

 .004 Launch Daemon Adversaries may create or modify Launch Daemons to execute malicious payloads as part of persistence.
 Launch Daemons are plist files used to interact with Launchd, the service management framework used by macOS.
 Launch Daemons require elevated privileges to install, are executed for every user on a system prior to login, and run in the background without the need for user interaction.
 During the macOS initialization startup, the launchd process loads the parameters for launch-on-demand system-level daemons from plist files found in /System/Library/LaunchDaemons/ and /Library/LaunchDaemons/.
 Required Launch Daemons parameters include a Label to identify the task, Program to provide a path to the executable, and RunAtLoad to specify when the task is run.
 Launch Daemons are often used to provide access to shared resources, updates to software, or conduct automation tasks.

-T1484 Domain Policy Modification Adversaries may modify the configuration settings of a domain to evade defenses and/or escalate privileges in domain environments.
-Domains provide a centralized means of managing how computer resources (ex: computers, user accounts) can act, and interact with each other, on a network.
-The policy of the domain also includes configuration settings that may apply between domains in a multi-domain/forest environment.
-Modifications to domain settings may include altering domain Group Policy Objects (GPOs) or changing trust settings for domains, including federation trusts.
+T1484 Domain or Tenant Policy Modification Adversaries may modify the configuration settings of a domain or identity tenant to evade defenses and/or escalate privileges in centrally managed environments.
+Such services provide a centralized means of managing identity resources such as devices and accounts, and often include configuration settings that may apply between domains or tenants such as trust relationships, identity syncing, or identity federation.

 .001 Group Policy Modification Adversaries may modify Group Policy Objects (GPOs) to subvert the intended discretionary access controls for a domain, usually with the intention of escalating privileges on the domain.
 Group policy allows for centralized management of user and computer settings in Active Directory (AD).
 GPOs are containers for group policy settings made up of files stored within a predictable network path \<DOMAIN>\SYSVOL\<DOMAIN>\Policies\.